MEF-GIT/MEF-LSO-Interlude-SDK/documentation/serviceApi/sft/MEF W149 - LSO Allegro, LSO Interlude and LSO Legato Service Function Testing API - Developer Guide.md

   - (optional) The SOF reports the `TestJob` state changes.
   - On a scheduled date according to schedule definition, Test Job is started.
   - (optional) The SOF reports the `TestJob` state change.
-  - The BUS system retrieves `TestJob` containing `TestMeasureAttributes` through _Service Function Testing API_
+  - The BUS system retrieves `TestJob` containing `ServiceSpecificTestJobConfiguration` through _Service Function Testing API_

 The same _Service Function Testing API_ is used by the BUS to create **new**